 The course has been approved by HCPC and has been endorsed by TCSW as having met the social work professional criteria.
-TCSW endorsement is a kite mark of quality has been awarded to less than half the qualifying social work degree programmes in England.
-The programme provides you with the skills and knowledge to meet the challenges and developments in today’s social work environment.
+The TCSW kitemark of quality has been awarded to fewer than half of the qualifying social work degree programmes in England.
+The programme provides you with the skills and knowledge to meet the challenges and developments of the social work environment.
 The master’s route offers a rapid and challenging way of obtaining a sought after professional qualification as well as providing the enhanced academic achievement and status which comes with a postgraduate award.
-All students participate in the same core curriculum so that you are equipped to undertake any job role suitable for a newly qualified social worker.
+All students participate in the same core curriculum so that you are equipped to undertake any role suitable for a newly qualified social worker.

-In the first year you are introduced to the core skills and values of social work and what it means to be a professional social worker.
+In Year 1 you are introduced to the core skills and values of social work and what it means to be a professional social worker.
 You are also introduced to the legal and policy background which governs how social work is carried out.

 You then learn important contextual information which social workers need including human development, how people react to difficult life events and life changes and more about the nature of social problems faced by different groups in society.

-Both the first and second years contain modules called Think Family which give you essential learning in working with all adults and children and prepare you fully for your work in your practice placements.
-You are required to demonstrate evidence of readiness for practice before you begin the first placement* of 70 days which takes place from June to September.
+Year 1 and Year 2 contain modules called Think Family which give you essential learning in working with all adults and children and prepare you for your placements.
+You must demonstrate evidence of readiness for practice before you begin the first placement* of 70 days which takes place from June to September.

 You also study organisational issues and are challenged to think about how you can make the best issue of supervision and contribute to design and improvement of services.

-In the final year you undertake a further social work placement of 100 days in a different setting from the first and also write a dissertation, with support, based around a real practice issue and you will use published literature and data to develop ideas for how practice can be improved in your chosen area.
+In your final year you undertake a further social work placement of 100 days in a different setting from the first and also write a dissertation, with support, based around a real practice issue.
+You use published literature and data to develop ideas for how practice can be improved in your chosen area.

-The strong organisational and service improvement dimension to the master’s programme helps graduates to develop quickly in their field as practitioners.
+The strong organisational and service improvement dimension to the master’s programme helps you develop quickly in your field.

-*Applicants please note placement providers may require students on placement to be car drivers with access to their own car.
-If you have any questions around this please discuss this with the admissions tutor before applying.
+*Some placement providers may require you to drive with access to your own vehicle.
+If you have any questions about this please contact us before applying.

 Your final project is a literature-based project focusing on a current and relevant issue for practice.